 Identify Services satisfying the Privacy Controls

-The Services defined in Section 4.1 encompass detailed Functions that are ultimately delivered via Mechanisms (such as code, applications, or specific business processes) needed to transform the Privacy Controls of section 3.3 into an operational system design for the Domains or Use Case.
-Since the detailed Use Case analysis focused on the data flows – incoming, internally generated, outgoing – between Systems (and Actors), the Service selections should be on the same granular basis.
+The Services defined in Section 4.1 encompass detailed Functions that are ultimately delivered via Mechanisms (e.g. code, applications, or specific business processes) that are needed to transform the Privacy Controls of section 3.3 into an operational system design for the Domains or Use Case.
+Since the detailed Use Case analysis focused on the data flows (Iincoming, Internally-Generated, Outgoing ) between Systems (and Actors), the Service selections should be on the same granular basis.

 Identify the Services and Functions necessary to support operation of identified Privacy Controls.